Vigneswaran-Saravanan/markdown-portfolio/README.md

-# markdown-portfolio
+# Markdown Portfolio

+This repository contains my personal portfolio built using Markdown.
-This is my simple Markdown Portfolio deployed using **GitHub**
+The portfolio is deployed using **GitHub Pages**.

-It includes:
+You can view it here: [View my portfolio](https://vigneswaran-saravanan.github.io/markdown-portfolio/)

+It includes the following pages:

-- Home Page
+- Home
-- Project Page
+- Projects
-- Contact Page
+- Contact

+## Note
+**Info:** This portfolio is under development and will be updated with projects and new features soon.